CartographerLabs/Canary/README.md

 <br>
 </div>

 A Chrome extension that looks out for and blocks extremist content!
+Using the HTML content of visited sites, Canary will send that data off to the Google Vertex API and will use the LLM to identify if a page contains extremist content.

 # ⚙️ Setup
 ## Option 1 - Download from the Chrome web store.